John R. Oishei Children's Hospital: Features

 The hospital contains an ACS verified level 1 pediatric trauma center, one of the few in the region, and a rooftop helipad to transport critically ill patients to and from the hospital.

 The hospital has an American Academy of Pediatrics level III neonatal intensive care unit with a capacity of 64 beds for critically ill newborn babies.
 Overall, the facility has 185 inpatient beds.

 The new construction includes amenities commonly seen in modern children's hospitals, including an open airy lobby, colorful spaces, playrooms, and places for parents and children to relax.

 Awards

 During its first two years of operation, OCH was named as a top children's hospital by The Leapfrog Group, an independent organization dedicated to providing transparency and safety in hospital environments.

 Controversy

-In 2019 it was revealed that a hospital physician, Dr. Kathryn Bass, made gross surgical mistakes on several patients and did not report them to state or hospital officials.
+In 2019 it was revealed that a hospital physician, Kathryn Bass, made gross surgical mistakes on several patients and did not report them to state or hospital officials.
 Bass reached a settlement with the state medical board and pleaded no contest and was put on probation.